M-A-G-U-S/blood-moon/footnotes.md

 > ```
 http://shakespeare.mit.edu/hamlet/full.html

-[N] Making up geographical adjectives as I go.
+[13] Making up geographical adjectives as I go.
 (Is this the right way to say it?)
 The city's name is Hergol, and "_Hergolean_" rhymes with "_herculean_" which (to me at least) has positive connotations. but Hergol is anything but, hence the word "_Hergolese_".

-[N] Used "_brute_" here initially, because I didn't want to write "_creature_" again, but settled on "_thing_" in the end, as it would probably come up in a heated conversation more organically.
+[14] Used "_brute_" here initially, because I didn't want to write "_creature_" again, but settled on "_thing_" in the end, as it would probably come up in a heated conversation more organically.
 As a sidenote, I love the Hungarian word in the original, "_jószág_", because it just as perfectly describes a mythical creature as a mere animal.
 I think, the word "_szerzet_" would have been another good fit here.

-[N] Another word would've been "_compatriot_", but I haven't seen it used much.
+[15] Another word would've been "_compatriot_", but I haven't seen it used much.

-[N] After some research, this seems to be the correct way to say "_akiket szolgál_", but will keep an eye out.
+[16] After some research, this seems to be the correct way to say "_akiket szolgál_", but will keep an eye out.

+[17] "_orvtámadás_" means "_stealth attack_" with negative connotations, and it is the perfect phrase to use for an assassin, but "_taking it by surprise_" seemed a better choice.

+[18] Translated "_rongyos_" as raggedy, but what about "_An Arel priest, clothes in tatters,_".

+[19] This almost sounds like a pun, but "_pointedly_" works both literally and figuratively.
+From the dictionary:
+> in a direct and unambiguous way, often indicating criticism or displeasure.

+[20] The Hungarian name of the place is "_Abaszisz_" so probably the closest English equivalent would be "_Abassiss_", and chose "_Abassissene_" as its [demonym](https://en.wikipedia.org/wiki/Demonym).
+What would be a more suitable one?